 - University degree certificate indicating final grade(s): the certificate must be subsequently submitted before the grant-supported research begins if it is not available at the time of application.

-- Other documents which support your application (example: certificates of employment, proof of practical training/internships, etc. )
+- Other documents which support your application (example: certificates of employment, proof of practical training/internships or social commitment etc. )

 To be submitted by post

 One recent reference from a university teacher which provides information about your qualifications (hand-signed, no digital or scanned signature).
 Please regard the instructions given on the tab “Submitting an application“.

 The application procedure occurs online through the DAAD portal.

 Please note that the access to the application portal only appears while the current application period is running.
 After the application deadline has expired, the portal for this programme is not available until the next application period.